jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ##### <=60min MTTR on default branches

 {{% note %}}
-For this reason, we recommend that you aim to fix broken builds on any branch in under 60 minutes.
-Depending on the scale of your user base and criticality of your application, your target recovery time may be significantly lower or higher.
-However, the ability to recover in under an hour is strongly correlated with other indicators of high-performing teams and will allow your organization to avoid the worst outcomes of prolonged failures.
+As a result, it's recommended that you aim to fix broken builds on any branch in under 60 minutes.
+Depending on the scale of your user base and criticality of your application, your target may be significantly lower or higher.
+However, the ability to recover in under an hour is strongly correlated with the other metrics, and will allow your organization to avoid the worst outcomes of prolonged failures.
 {{% /note %}}

 ---